 Living with this distressing digestive complaint can be difficult.
 Find out what causes IBS, common symptoms and how to manage it

-IBS is a common gut condition, affecting up to one in five people in the UK at some point.1 So, could you be one of them?
+IBS is a common gut condition, affecting up to one in five people in the UK at some point.
+So, could you be one of them?

 What is irritable bowel syndrome?

 Symptoms can vary in severity but for some people, they can be very painful and distressing.
-Common IBS symptoms include:2
+Common IBS symptoms include:

-- stomach cramps
+- Stomach cramps

-- excess gas
+- Excess gas

-- constipation, diarrhoea or both
+- Constipation, diarrhoea or both4

 What causes IBS?

-It's not clear why IBS affects some people, and its exact cause is unknown.3 However, it has been linked to the following:
+It's not clear why IBS affects some people, and its exact cause is unknown.5

 What can trigger IBS symptoms?

 Diet: skipping meals or leaving long gaps between mealtimes can be a trigger.
-Certain foods can also set off an episode of IBS, such as caffeinated and fizzy drinks, alcohol, chocolate, spicy or fatty foods.8
+Certain foods can also set off an episode of IBS, such as caffeinated and fizzy drinks, alcohol, chocolate, spicy or fatty foods.10

 How to prevent irritable bowel syndrome